 Contact an Experienced Pharmaceutical Malpractice Lawyer

 If you or a loved one have been injured due to pharmaceutical negligence, contact Thomas J. Henry.
 Our firm has represented victims of medical and pharmaceutical errors for more than 25 years and continues to provide dynamic and personal representation to all injured clients.
 Pharmaceutical errors are a serious matter that can lead to severe injuries, illnesses, and in some cases death.
-You need a law firm with the legal resources and experienced attorneys necessary to handle your case properly and efficiently.
+You need a law firm with the legal resources and experienced pharmaceutical lawyers and attorneys necessary to handle your case properly and efficiently.
 Thomas j.
 Henry has a proven history of achieving record-breaking, real results for clients in a variety of personal injury lawsuits.